 Ending homelessness requires housing combined with the types of services supported by HHS programs.
 The delivery of treatment and services to persons experiencing homelessness are included in the activities of the Department, both in five programs specifically targeted to homeless individuals and in fourteen non-targeted or mainstream, service delivery programs.

 - Targeted homeless assistance programs are specifically designed for individuals or families who are experiencing homelessness.

-- Non-targeted or Mainstream programs are designed to serve those who meet a set of eligibility criteria, which is often established by individual states, but are generally for use in serving low-income populations.
+- Supportive Services: Non-targeted or Mainstream programs are designed to serve those who meet a set of eligibility criteria, which is often established by individual states, but are generally for use in serving low-income populations.
 Very often, persons experiencing homelessness may be eligible for services funded through these programs.